-- 4c) The third worksheet, called "Results," shows the summary statistics, including upper and lower limits of the confidence interval for each parameter, based on the number of points in the transect and the proportion positive.
-These are "read-only" fields. - 4d) The fourth worksheet, called "Attachments," is intended as a place for you to attach photos, documents or other objects to your report.
+- 4d) The fourth worksheet, called "Results," shows the summary statistics, including the calculated "n needed" and the upper and lower limits of the confidence interval for each indicator variable selected in the Variable\Selection worksheet.
+Computations are based on the number of points in the transect and the proportion positive.
+These are "read-only" fields. - 4e) The fifth worksheet, called "Attachments," is intended as a place for you to attach photos, documents or other objects to your report.
 Naturally, such attachments can produce very large files which cannot be emailed easily.
 For that reason a folder called Soil Disturbance Monitoring (SDM) will be created on the R1 server.
 You can add a subfolder for your forest as you begin uploading information.
 These folders are "public" within the FS, so the reports can be viewed or downloaded by other FS users. - 5) This protocol, the accompanying Protocol Technical Guide, and the Regional Soil Quality Standards are dynamic documents.
 As ongoing research reveals better monitoring information or as other best management practices are developed, each of these documents is subject to change.
 Whenever such changes occur, an effort will be made to maintain compatibility between old and new versions of this form, in order to insure consistency in the data and in the functionality of the database. - 6) Any questions concerning the design or function of the form may be directed to the authors or their successors.